SomeshTalligeriDEV/FEATURES_SIH/FEATURE2_CHATBOT/README.md

 python -m venv venv

 # Activate virtual environment

 # On macOS/Linux:
 source venv/bin/activate
 # On Windows:
 venv\Scripts\activate

-#Install the required dependencies:
+# Install the required dependencies:
 pip install -r requirements.txt

-Create a .env file in the project root directory with the following content:
+# create a .env file in the project root directory with the following content:

 OPENAI_API_KEY=your_openai_api_key_here
-# Optional: Include these if using extensions
+Optional: Include these if using extensions TELEGRAM_TOKEN=your_telegram_bot_token HUGGINGFACE_API_KEY=your_huggingface_api_key
-# TELEGRAM_TOKEN=your_telegram_bot_token
-# HUGGINGFACE_API_KEY=your_huggingface_api_key

-Running the Application
+ # Running the Application

 Activate the virtual environment: